 - Issue query in WIQL (Work Item Query Language).
 This should only contain the WHERE clause of a WIQL query, as the selected fields are static.
 For example, use the following clause to hide issues marked as done: "[System.State] <> 'Done'".
-See https://docs.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops - Number of days to look back in selecting pipeline runs or work items to consider.
+See https://docs.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops. - Number of days to look back for work items.
+Work items are selected if they are completed and have been updated within the number of days configured.
 The default value is: 90. - · Private token.